 In October 2018, Waitrose announced it is trialling an “in-home” delivery service that gives drivers access to customers’ homes to unpack groceries while they’re out.
-Amazon has employed a similar approach for parcel delivery with Amazon Key, which launched in the US last year.
+Amazon has employed a similar approach for parcel delivery with Amazon Key, which launched in the US in 2017.
 It certainly saves time, but could it impact your home insurance?

-Waitrose will test its in-home delivery service, called While You’re Away, initially with 100 customers in Coulsdon, south London.
+Customers can sign up to Waitrose's trial called While You’re Away online.
 While You’re Away allows a customer with Yale smart-lock technology to set a temporary access code that is sent to Waitrose via a secure app.
 The code is then sent to the delivery driver’s device at the time of arrival at the customer’s home and is deleted once the delivery is complete.

 “The concept of in-home delivery has started to prove popular in other countries so we are keen to establish if there is an appetite for it in the UK.”

 The Amazon Key program follows a similar structure to deliver Amazon Prime parcels straight into people’s homes.

 “Each time a delivery driver requests access to a customer’s home, Amazon verifies that the correct driver is at the right address, at the intended time, through an encrypted authentication process,” the company said.

 “Once this process is successfully completed, Amazon Cloud Cam starts recording and the door is then unlocked.
 No special codes or keys are ever provided to delivery drivers.”

 If you have LV= home insurance , cutting keys to give people access to your home in your absence won’t impact your insurance at all, according to our underwriters.

 Whether it’s a carer, a dog walker, a gardener or a delivery person, and regardless of whether you give them a spare key, use a key safe or a smart lock, your home is covered.